 Measles, mumps and rubella (MMR) vaccine

 The MMR vaccine protects against measles, mumps and rubella.
-The vaccine is usually given at 15 months and four years old.
-Two doses are required for full protection.
-Children and young adults who have missed either or both of those doses can catch up free at their GP.
-If you are unsure whether your child has had both doses, check their Well Child Tamariki Ora health book, or call their general practice.
-Around 90
+The vaccine is recommended at 15 months and four years old.
+Two doses are needed for full protection.
+Children and young adults who have missed doses can catch up for free at their GP.
+Read more about MMR vaccine.

 Immunisation for older children Ministry of Health NZ